Lieunoir/typst-voronay/lib.typ

 #let is_in_circle(p, triangle) = {
   let (p1, p2, p3) = triangle
+  // if 3 of them are inf, true
+  // if 2 of them are
+  // if 1 of them, check on which size of th triangle the point is
-  let (ax, ay) = p1
+  // ie if p, p2, p3 is cw or ccw let (ax, ay) = p1
   let (bx, by) = p2
   let (cx, cy) = p3